At a glance: Democratic presidential primary results and state delegate counts

 FLORIDA Delegate Count: 219

+Delegate count: 155 Biden is projected to win Illinois, according to Fox News.

-Polls close at 8 p.m.
-EDT (0000 GMT) Another state with a respectable allocation of delegates.
-A handful of recent polls conducted in Illinois since the March 3 Super Tuesday contests in 14 states showed Biden with a sizable lead.
+A handful of recent polls conducted in Illinois since the March 3 Super Tuesday contests in 14 states had shown Biden with a big lead.
 In 2016, Sanders lost the Illinois primary to Hillary Clinton, the party's eventual nominee, by 2 percentage points.
+Polls closed at 8 p.m.
+EDT (0000 GMT).

 ARIZONA Delegate count: 67